denoland/manual/getting_started/first_steps.md

 To test it, try sending data to it with `netcat` (or `telnet` on Windows):

 > Note for Windows users: netcat is not available on Windows.
 Instead you can
-> use the built in telnet client.
+> use the built-in telnet client.
 The telnet client is disabled in Windows by
 > default.
 It is easy to enable however: just follow the instructions
 > [on Microsoft TechNet](https://social.technet.microsoft.com/wiki/contents/articles/38433.windows-10-enabling-telnet-client.aspx)